nabesima/yamanashi-nsp/README.md

 *Under construction*

+The script generates NSP instances based on different combinations of the following parameters:
+- **Number of Nurses:** 5, 10, 20, 30, 40
+- **Scheduling Days:** 7, 14, 28
+- **Staff Request Rate:** 0.00, 0.10
+- **Recommended Pairs:**
+  - For nurses < 20: 0 pairs
+  - For nurses ≥ 20: 0 and 2 pairs
+- **Forbidden Pairs:**
+  - For nurses < 20: 0 pairs
+  - For nurses ≥ 20: 0 and 2 pairs

 Artificially generated NSP instances for benchmarking and testing.
 These instances are generated using pre-defined rules and random data.

 # NSP Solving